yiisoft/yii2/README.md

 A draft of the [Definitive Guide](docs/guide/index.md) is available.

+API docs and a (quite bad) rendering of the definitive guide are currently available at http://stuff.cebe.cc/yii2docs/ (updated four times per hour).

 For 1.1 users, you may refer to [Upgrading from Yii 1.1](docs/guide/upgrade-from-v1.md) to have a general idea of what has changed in 2.0.